-"Appropriation" Amounts transferred between the Revenue account and revenue or capital reserves Bad debt A debt owed to the Council where the cash will not be collected and therefore the debt needs to be written off.
+Amounts transferred between the Revenue account and revenue or capital reserves A debt owed to the Council where the cash will not be collected and therefore the debt needs to be written off.
 See also provision for bad debts below.
-Balances (Revenue The accumulated surplus of income over expenditure.
-Account) Members may agree that Balances be used to reduce future Council Tax precepts although a minimum level, consistent with prudence and best practice will be maintained.
-Amounts in excess of that required for day-to-day cash management and to finance working capital can be invested to generate interest DI: 1.4 income to the Authority.
-Blight An individual's property may be blighted if there is a proposal to build nearby and this will adversely affect the property.
+The accumulated surplus of income over expenditure.
+Members may agree that Balances be used to reduce future Council Tax precepts although a minimum level, consistent with prudence and best practice will be maintained.
+Amounts in excess of that required for day-to-day cash management and to finance working capital can be invested to generate interest income to the Authority.
+An individual's property may be blighted if there is a proposal to build nearby and this will adversely affect the property.
 The Authority may be required to purchase the property under a Blight Notice.
-Capital Approval The capital programme provision as amended by any supplementary estimates or virements.
-Capital Expenditure Expenditure over £10,000 on the purchase, construction or replacement of capital (fixed) assets or expenditure which adds to the life or value of an existing fixed asset.
-Capital Programme The Authority's plan of capital projects and spending over future years.
+The capital programme provision as amended by any supplementary estimates or virements.
+Expenditure over £10,000 on the purchase, construction or replacement of capital (fixed) assets or expenditure which adds to the life or value of an existing fixed asset.
+The Authority's plan of capital projects and spending over future years.
 Included in this category are the purchase of land and buildings, the erection of new buildings and works, Highway Improvement schemes and design fees, and the acquisition of vehicles and major items of equipment.